backstage/backstage-deploy/README.md

 `backstage-deploy` doesn't use Yarn but PNPM.
 Please refer to the [install documentation](https://pnpm.io/installation).

-After installed, run this command to install the dependencies:
+After installation, run this command to install the dependencies:

 ```sh
 pnpm i